Naburimannu/libtcodpy-tutorial/README.md

 1. roguelike: main menu, mainloop, load and save, player actions
 2. cartographer: map generation
 3. spells and targeting functions
-4. ai
+4. interface
-5. actions: movement and combat (implementations shared between player and monsters)
+5. ai
-6. renderer
+6. actions: movement and combat (implementations shared between player and monsters)
-7. ui
+7. renderer
 8. components: Object, Fighter, Item, Equipment, AI
 9. map
 10. algebra: Rect, Location, Direction
 11. log
 12. config

-Most of the global variables have been eliminated; modules export ui.key, ui.mouse, and log.game_msgs, while renderer uses a few internally.
+Most of the global variables have been eliminated; modules export renderer.overay and log.game_msgs, while renderer also uses a few "globals" internally.
 At the git tag 'basic-refactoring', the only other significant change should be:
 * Get rid of the Tile class for a 2x reduction in filesize and 2x speedup in load/save.